 Children with dyslexia often experience anxiety, confusion, and embarrassment when they are diagnosed with dyslexia

 These types of feelings often stem from a lack of understanding around what dyslexia is and what it means for the individual child.
-Our ‘Dyslexia and Me’ seminar aims to:
+Our ‘Dyslexia and Me’ workshop aims to:

 - Explain dyslexia – what it means and how it affects individuals.

 - Boost self-esteem by concentrating on the positives of dyslexia and their own specific talents.

 - Resilience building.